Old Calendarists: Greece

 In 1924, the Church of Greece adopted the Revised Julian calendar, also called 'New calendar'.
 "At first, resistance to the New Calendar was muted".
 The Old Calendarists in Greece were at first a small number of laymen, priests and monks, whose number grew over the years.

 Before they were joined by bishops, the Old Calendarist movement in Greece was only composed of priests and laypeople, of which "several hundreds monks from Athos".

 In 1935, three bishops of the Church of Greece joined the movement and consecrated four new bishops for the movement.
 Of those three bishops, Metropolitan Chrysostomos (Kavourides) of Florina became the leader of the Greek Old Calendarist movement.
-Of the three bishop who had joined, Chrysostom of Zakynthos soon left the movement after the consecration and went back to the Church of Greece.
+Of the three bishops who had joined, Chrysostom of Zakynthos soon left the movement after the consecration and went back to the Church of Greece.
 Of the four bishops consecrated, two joined the Church of Greece.
 This left the Greek Old Calendarist movement with four bishops: Chrysostomos of Florina, Germanos of Demetria, Germanos of the Cyclades, and Matthew (Karpoudakis) of Vrestheni.
 Those remaining four bishops created an Old Calendarist Holy Synod.

 While the Greek Old Calendarists were "[o]riginally perhaps a million strong", they were severely persecuted by the State of Greece; Metropolitan Chrysostomos was imprisoned in Lesbos in 1951 as part of those persecutions.

 Splits

 The Greek Old Calendarists experienced schism in 1937, due to a disagreement on the validity of the sacraments performed by members of churches which have adopted the reformed calendar.
 After Chrysostomos, head of the Holy Synod, refused to declare the sacraments of the New Calendarists as graceless, bishop Matthew led the group which seceded from the Holy Synod.

 After this, Matthew ordained a number of bishops himself, and formed a separate Holy Synod of which he was the head as archbishop of Athens.
 Matthew died in 1950.

 After Chrysostomos' death in 1955, his group had no bishop until 1960, when two bishops of the Russian Orthodox Church Outside of Russia (ROCOR) consecrated Akakios archbishop.
 Akakios consecrated other bishops with the participation of another different ROCOR bishop.
 Akakios was succeeded by Auxentios.
 Under Auxentios, "complicated patterns of division and realignment occurred both within his own jurisdiction and among the followers of Archbishop Matthew".
 Due to this, in 1999 there were at least five different Greek Old Calendarist churches, each headed by a different archbishop of Athens.
-Additionally, there was also a 'Cyprianite' Greek Old Calendarist Church, whose adjective derive from its leader, bishop Cyprian of Oropos and Phyli.
+Additionally, there was also a 'Cyprianite' Greek Old Calendarist Church, whose adjective derives from its leader, bishop Cyprian of Oropos and Phyli.

 In 1971, the ROCOR tried to unite the factions of Greek Old Calendarists, but failed.
 In 1999, the most important groups of Greek Old Calendarists were the Chrysostomites, the Matthewites, and the Cyprianites.